SENSEiXENUS/senseixenus.github.io/posts/ctf/BsidesMumbai/writeup.md

 ![image](https://github.com/user-attachments/assets/feea68ae-be24-4d6f-a860-bea77a1c54a2)

-- The easier method will be to brute force but we might hit a rate limiting error.I checked the js file and discovered that it runs on graphql.
+- The easier method would have been bruteforcing but we might hit a rate limiting error.I checked the js file and discovered that it runs on graphql.

 ```js
 // GraphQL query